Undergraduate Architecture Portfolio

 Students with no architectural background:

-As a student interested in art or design, you probably already have several examples of your work that can form the basis of a good portfolio.
+As a student interested in art or design, you probably already have several examples of your creative work that can form the basis of a good portfolio for architecture.

 To create a successful portfolio, ask yourself the following questions: